bwsw/sj-platform/SJDocs/source/Glossary.rst

 Streams service
   A service to perform an input data into a stream of an exact type.

+Task
+  The actual data processing.

 Transaction
   A separate atomic operations with events.

+T-streams
+  (transactional streams); a Scala library and infrastructure components which implement transactional messaging.

 Typed stream
   A stream the avro schema for which is specified.